Bilalm354/kart-racer/README.md

 [Repo](https://github.com/Bilalm354/kart-racer)

 ## Gameplay

 ### Controls
 - WASD and arrow keys for driving
 - Space bar - turbo
-- In create mode click mouse where you want to place a new cube
+- In create mode click mouse where you want to place a new cube or delete an existing cube

 ## Planning

 Since I am working on my own and noone is using the site I have found it much nicer to add TODOs as comments in my code and pick them up as I go while working on master rather than doing any large planning and working issues on separate branches.
-But the links below were used earlier and still contain some potential future plans.
+But the links below were used earlier and still contain some future plans.

 Project board: https://github.com/Bilalm354/kart-racer/projects/1